Dr Papreen Nahar, Ph.D.

 (email at firstname.lastname@example.org)

 I have obtained my Ph.D. degree in Medical Anthropology from the University of Amsterdam, The Netherlands.
 My Ph.D. research is on the ethnography of childlessness / infertility in Bangladesh, which is the first of its kind in the South Asian region.
 I have also conducted research on women's reproductive health in the Netherlands and Bangladesh, as well as on climatic disasters in Bangladesh.

-Dr. Nahar is a Research Fellow at the Department of Anthropology, Durham University, UK, and a Research Associate at School of Health Sciences, Faculty of Biology, Medicine and Health, The University of Manchester.
+Dr. Nahar is a Research Fellow at the Department of Anthropology, Durham University, UK, and a Research Fellow at School of Health Sciences, Faculty of Biology, Medicine and Health, University of Manchester.

 Involvement In Recent Studies